"If the Son makes you free, you will be free indeed" (John 8:36 NRSV).

 The whale's expression of freedom reminded me that Jesus left the security of heaven to rescue me, to free me from Satan's death grip.
 And not only did Jesus risk his life, he gave it up so I could have eternal life!
 Yet, my reaction toward my rescuer is not usually one of unbridled celebration and thanksgiving.
 I'd like it to be!
 Wouldn't you?
 Yet, more often than not, we are easily entangled by our circumstances.
 We are prone to focus our attention on those negative situations, rather than on Jesus our rescuer.

-How can we live with that kind of joy and not grow weary?
-Is it possible?
 The writer of Hebrews encourages us to stay focused,

 to throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer and perfecter of faith.
 For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart (Hebrews 12:1-3